Haasiophis: Skull

 The skull is well preserved though slightly compressed.
 In the type description the cranium is described as showing a mix of basal characters, like those found in pipe snakes, and advanced traits found in macrostomatans.
-The cranium shows a small premaxilla which bears no teeth, while the maxilla, palatine, pterygoid, and dentar bones host 73-75 teeth.
+The cranium shows a small premaxilla which bears no teeth, while the maxilla, palatine, pterygoid, and dentary bones host 73–75 teeth.
 The preorbital area of the skull, being small and slender, is similar to the preorbital area of pythonine snakes.
 The contact between the prefrontal and frontal bones of the skull are very similar to ones found in the sister genus Pachyrhachis and the unrelated Dinilysia.
 Due to the tail of the specimen being missing, the total vertebrae is 199, plus fragments of a 200th, with the rib cage extending from the 5th to the 154th vertebrae.
 Lymphapophyses (forked 'cloacal' ribs) are found beginning on the 155th vertebrae and continuing to the 160th.
-The ribs from the 45-48th and 105-108th vertebrae show signs of pachyostosis, bony thickening and growth.
+The ribs from the 45–48th and 105–108th vertebrae show signs of pachyostosis, bony thickening and growth.